ellmetha/django-machina/docs/forum_permissions.rst

 Django-machina comes with its own permission system, allowing you to define exactly what users or groups can or can not do with the forums you created.

-Permissions can be granted to users (anonymous user or registered users) and to groups.
+Permissions can be granted to users (anonymous user, a specific user or all registered users) and to groups.
 Some permissions can be granted globally: in this case, the permissions apply to all forums.

 Built-in permissions
 --------------------